elastic/opentelemetry-demo/scripts/rca-demo/README.md

 Please be sure to check the latest docs in the `.env.example` file in this folder to explain the required env vars needed for these scripts to run.

-Most of these scripts require env vars that can be set most easily by creating a local ".env" file in this directory (it will be ignored by git and auto-sourced by the script).
-You can create more .env.* files and they will also be ignored.
+Most of these scripts require env vars that should be set in a copy of `.env.example` that you've named `.env` and placed in this directory.
+You can create more .env.* files.
+By default, scripts will auto-source `.env` in this directory.
 To change which file gets auto-sourced, use:

 ```
 ENV_FILE_PATH=./scripts/rca-demo/.env.{suffix} ./scripts/rca-demo/{script_name}